Massachusetts to shut schools, ban dining out to fight virus

 BOSTON (AP) — Schools in Massachusetts will close for at least three weeks, and all gatherings of more than 25 people will be banned in the latest attempt to arrest the spread of the coronavirus, Gov. Charlie Baker announced Sunday.

-The governor also ordered all dine-in restaurants to close for a month.
+The governor also ordered all dine-in restaurants and bars to close for a month.
 Take-away and delivery services won't be affected by the rules, nor will grocery stores or pharmacies.

 “I realize these measures are unprecedented,” Baker, a Republican, said at a news conference announcing the directives.
 "But we're asking our residents to take a deep breath and understand the rationale behind this guidance.”